MathHubInfo/Frontend/README.md

 The MathHub Frontend exists in two different versions:

-- A stable (`master`) version, that is well-tested and more-feature-complete.
+- A stable (`main`) version, that is well-tested and more-feature-complete.
   This is deployed at [mathhub.info](https://mathhub.info/).

 - A development (`devel`) version, which has the newest features but might be unstable.